Transgender/Nonbinary Education & Trainings

 Audience interaction level: 3 •••

 Stacy's favorite workshop!
 Learn dozens of strategies for making gender-neutral language a habit in your everyday speech with this workshop.
-It's heavy on the participation, but never fear—with the provided 6-page worksheet, you can practice silently and build your confidence!
+It's heavy on the participation—but don't worry, we won't call on you!
+With the provided 6-page worksheet, you can follow along during the session and bolster your confidence; there are even take-home activities to continue practicing and build on what you learn!

 #249: Gender Exploration with Young People